September Sworn Team Member of the Month

 Non-Sworn Team Member of the Month

-Trooper Eric A. Goans, of Missouri State Highway Patrol Troop I, is the DPS Sworn Team Member of the Month for May 2025 for his vigilance and thoroughness during what could have been a routine traffic stop for excessive speed.
+Master Sergeant Jeremy McCurdy, of the Missouri State Highway Patrol’s Troop I, is the DPS Sworn Team Member of the Month for September 2025 for his thoroughness during a routine traffic stop that led to the driver being charged with second degree statutory rape.

-Congratulations to all the Team Members of the Month!
+Congratulations to both Team Members of the Month!
 You have set an outstanding example for your co-workers throughout the Department of Public Safety.

 The Missouri Department of Public Safety.
 Many Missions.
 One Team.